 7.)
 Most on Twitter will constantly RT things that the celebrity they are trying to impersonate are tweeting.
 Rarely do they have a genuine tweet from the fake account.

-9.)
+8.)
 Misspellings of Names: Most artists know how to spell their own names.
-Garth doesn't speell Brooks as "Brroks" or "Brrooks", Mark Wills doesn't spell his name as "Willz".
-Notice the example below: Jake Owen won't have his twitter account as @jjakeowen and even his Instagram is misspelled.
-He also follows no one and only has 20 followers.
+Garth doesn't spell Brooks as "Brroks" or "Brrooks", Mark Wills doesn't spell his name as "Willz".
+Notice the example below: Jake Owen won't have his twitter account as @jjakeowen and even his Instagram is misspelled in the bio.
+He also follows no one and only has 20 followers and likely only recently set up the page.
 The real Jake Owen Twitter account has over 2 million followers.
 Just pay attention to the not so obvious.

-10.)
+9.)
 Most fake accounts will only have press photos, album covers, etc and will only have a couple of them, not albums.
+They will also use the exact photos that are on the real artist's page.

 Thanks for helping keep an eye out for these and doing what you can to close them down.
 They can be harmful to you and you not even realize it until the damage is done.
 Just use your best judgement and don't be so quick to "like" a page or respond to someone that raises your eyebrow with doubt.